Maskrpone/CTFs/writeups/Hackable II.md

 ftp anonymous@10.38.1.111
 ```

->[!bug] We find a file which is called CALL.html, but it doesn't seem to contain important informations.
+> We find a file which is called CALL.html, but it doesn't seem to contain important informations.

 # Web server scanning

->[!hint] We first check if there is any robots.txt file
+> We first check if there is any robots.txt file

 > There isn't